Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 There are a couple of reasons this may occur:

-You have edited your notification list in your e-mail information to notify you of filings in certain cases only.
-You need to keep this list up to date with new cases if you have chosen to depart from our default settings (all cases in which you are a participant).
+• You have edited your notification list in your e-mail information to notify you of filings in certain cases only.
+You must keep this list up to date with new cases if you have chosen to depart from our default settings (all cases in which you are a participant).

 Q: The system keeps kicking me out when I try to file.
 Every time I try to log in, it says that I am already logged in.
 When I click the button to continue, it sends me back to the login screen.
 What should I do?